aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 ![alt-text](documentation/navbar.png)

 ### Footer
 A footer is present on all pages, housing social media icons for Facebook and Instagram, as well as an email contact icon.
 The footer also contains a brief message stating that the Community of Things to Know is a registered non-profit organization, emphasizing that all donations are tax-deductible, and featuring a copyright notice.
-The responsive design of the footer ensures that the icons shift from the top center to the right on wider screens.
+The responsive design of the footer ensures that the icons shift from the top centerof the footer to the right on wider screens.
+When hovering over the icons they turn pink, for increased accesability.

 ![alt-text](documentation/footer_screen_shot.png)